 Exams outside Columbia, Missouri

 Finding an approved proctoring site

 Mizzou Online reserves the right to approve or reject proposed exam proctors or exam locations at any time.
 Relatives and co-workers or work supervisors are not eligible to serve as proctors regardless of educational credentials.

 Note Due to logistical constraints, students in 8-week courses must take exams at sites within the continental U.S.

-- Any public library; or, the library of any regionally accredited university, college, or community college, under the supervision of a certified professional librarian.
+- Any public library; or, the library of any accredited university, college, or community college, under the supervision of a certified professional librarian

-- The distance learning office of institutions that are members of the University Professional and Continuing Education Association (UPCEA)
+- The distance education offices of institutions that are members of the University Professional Continuing Education Association (UPCEA)

 If you have questions or concerns regarding a test site proctor, please contact our office at firstname.lastname@example.org.

 Some courses offer online remote proctoring service through Examity.
 The Examity option will only appear in eligible courses as a testing option under the Scheduling Instructions posted in the Canvas course site.